Implementation

 AI-Assisted Content

-Content where a human remains the primary author but AI systems contributed during the process.
-This may include suggestions, generation of fragments, or refinement steps performed under human supervision and editorial control.
+Content where a human or a human-controlled instrument remains the primary creator and AI systems contributed during the creation process to various degrees.
+This may include AI-generated input that humans or human-controlled instruments accept or reject, generation of content fragments that humans or human-controlled instruments integrate into larger works, or refinement steps performed under direct human supervision and editorial control.

 AIG